wasmCloud/go/examples/components/nats-stream-replay/README.md

 ```bash
 wash dev
 ```

+It serves the three routes on `localhost:8000`, which is where the calls below are pointed.

 `wasmcloud:nats` is a host plugin, and `wash dev` has no manifest to read the binding from — so `.wash/config.yaml` carries the binding whole: